National Union of Israeli Students: Activities and positions

 In the Summer of 2011 citizens of the State of Israel took part in a social protest which was one of the most important event in Israel those years.
 The National Union and local unions from across the country were extremely important force in promoting and expanding the fight.

+In 2023, the head of the Union, Elchanan Felhimer, refused to speak out against the planned judicial reform, even after other major organisations – ranging from the Union of Local Authorities to the Histadrut trade union federation – supported the protests.
+Felhimer claimed that the student union was not a political organisation.

+In 2024, the Union advocated legislation to sanction university lecturers who express criticism of Israel and its policies.
+The proposed law would require academic institutions to “immediately” dismiss, without compensation, lecturers who express themselves “in a way that includes the denial of Israel’s existence as a Jewish and democratic state.”
+If an institution does not comply with the law, the chairman of the Council for Higher Education can cut its budget.

 Members

 NUIS is an umbrella organization that unites local student unions from different universities and colleges in Israel: